rsg435/DeveloperAssessment/README.md

 1. Load the sample dataset from dataset.json.
 1. Insert the sample Customers and Orders.

-To run the script, enter the command `dotnet --project DatabaseSetup`.
+To run the script, enter the command `dotnet run --project DatabaseSetup`.

 If desired, the database file can then be opened in DB Browser and the data queried.

 ### Running the API

 The API project consists of NET Minimal API.
-To run this, enter the command `dotnet --project API`
+To run this, enter the command `dotnet run --project API`

 Then, open a browser window and enter the localhost URL provided by the console (e.g. http://localhost:5000/).